Graduate training in genetics emphasizes study and research leading to a PhD degree in genetics.

 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

-Ph.D. students in genetics choose to attend Wisconsin because of their commitment to the discipline of genetics and because of Wisconsin's strength in that area.
-For admission to graduate study in genetics, the student should have earned a grade average of B or better and completed a B.S. or B.A. degree in a recognized college or university.
-There are no specific requirements in supporting fields, but students are encouraged to acquire adequate background in mathematics, physics, and biology.
-There is no formal language requirement for the Ph.D. in genetics.
+Applicants in genetics choose to attend UW-Madison because of their commitment to the discipline of genetics and because of Wisconsin's strength in that area.
+For admission to graduate study in genetics, the applicant should have earned a grade point average of 3.0 or better and completed a BS or BA degree from an accredited college or university.
+There are no specific requirements in supporting fields, but applicants are encouraged to acquire adequate background in mathematics, physics, and biology.
+There is no formal language requirement for the PhD in genetics.
 Undergraduate research experience is also strongly recommended in order to be competitive.

-Admission to the genetics Ph.D. program is highly competitive.
-A committee of the Laboratory of Genetics reviews applications each fall, invites meritorious applicants for personal interviews each January and February, and accepts approximately 15 percent of total applications received.
+Admission to the genetics PhD program is highly competitive.
+A committee of the Laboratory of Genetics reviews applications each fall, invites meritorious applicants for personal interviews each January and February, and accepts approximately 15 percent of the total applications received.
 An application for admission consists of:

-2. a personal statement that discusses the reasons for pursuing a genetics Ph.D.,
+- personal statement that discusses the reasons for pursuing a genetics PhD,

-5. a report, if appropriate, of scores received on either the TOEFL or IELTS exams of English language proficiency, and
+- report, if appropriate, of scores received on English proficiency exams, and

 Graduate School Resources